Soho House plans New York IPO

-LONDON (Reuters) -The Soho House private members club plans an initial public offering in New York under the name of Membership Collective Group Inc even though it has never been profitable.
+LONDON, June 21 (Reuters) - The Soho House private members club plans an initial public offering in New York under the name of Membership Collective Group Inc even though it has never been profitable.

 "Soho House has begun the process for an initial public offering on the New York Stock Exchange, with plans to list a company that will be known as the Membership Collective Group Inc., or MCG for short," founder Nick Jones said in an email to members seen by Reuters.